DIKU-EDU/kudos/docs/source-code-overview.rst

 ~~~~~~~~~~~~~~

 Userland processes.
 Starting of new userland processes, loading userland
 binaries and handling exceptions and system calls from userland.
+See
+:doc:`system-calls` for documentation about the system call interface.
+Documentation about the rest of this module is coming soon.

 ``kudos/vm``
 ~~~~~~~~~~~~